Serapieum-of-alex/pyramids/.github/pull_request_template.md

 # Checklist:

 - [ ] updated version number in setup.py/pyproject.toml
+- [ ] updated environment.yml and the lock file
 - [ ] added changes to History.rst
 - [ ] updated the latest version in README file
 - [ ] I have added tests that prove my fix is effective or that my feature works